-Each Turbuhaler contains 50 or 200 doses of micronized terbutaline sulfate.
-Each inhalation from the multiple-dose powder inhaler contains terbutaline sulfate 0.5 mg.
-No additives or carrier substances are included in the inhalation.
+Each Turbuhaler contains 120 doses of micronized terbutaline sulfate.
+Each inhalation from the multiple-dose powder inhaler contains 0.5 mg of terbutaline sulfate.
+Nonmedicinal ingredients: lactose.

 The usual recommended adult dose of terbutaline is one inhalation when required.
 This is usually adequate to relieve symptoms.
 However, if a second dose is needed, it should be taken preferably 5 minutes after the first dose.
 If a second dose does not make it easier for you to breathe, seek immediate medical help.

 The effects of this medication should last 4 to 7 hours.
 If a previously effective dose fails to provide the usual relief, or if the effects of a dose last less than 3 hours, contact a doctor immediately, as this is a sign that your condition is getting worse.
 If you need to use terbutaline every day to relieve symptoms, consult your doctor.
 You should not need more than 6 inhalations in a 24-hour period.

 Follow the package instructions carefully for proper use of your inhalation device.
 It is important to breathe in through your mouth forcefully and deeply.
 The amount of medication dispensed from the inhaler is very small, so you may not be able to taste the powder after inhalation.
 However, you can still be confident that the dose has been inhaled if you have followed the package instructions.
 Avoid exhaling into the inhalation device and always put the cover back on after use.

 A small amount of this medication may be left in the mouth after inhaling a dose.
 To decrease the risk of side effects, rinse your mouth with water after using the inhaler.